 Dick Churchill is a GP and has previously worked for the University of Nottingham as Director of Clinical Skills for the medical course and contributed to research into mental health and the health care of young people.
 He is a Fellow of the Royal College of General Practitioners (FRCGP) and has a research doctorate in the field of adolescent healthcare.

 Ellen Louise Dowds is an asthma and allergy paediatric sister in her local community.
 Ellen-Louise’s background consists of working at Evelina Children’s Hospital, Guys and St Thomas’s NHS Trust, Basildon and Thurrock University Hospital and EPUT.
 She has had experience guest lecturing at Greenwich University about young people’s health and inpatient treatment, she has also been a peer trainer in the Tree of Life Project for the Children and Young People’s Diabetes Service at University College London Hospitals.

 Debbie Fallon has a clinical background in both adult and children’s nursing and is a senior lecturer at the University of Manchester.
-She is also the chair of the Children and Young People’s Nurse Academics (CYPNAUK) which is a national organisation of academics involved in the education of children’s nurses at all levels.
+She is also the chair of our Advisory Council Children and of the Young People’s Nurse Academics (CYPNAUK) which is a national organisation of academics involved in the education of children’s nurses at all levels.